KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-3.md

 AWS Directory Services

-- AWS Managed Microsoft AD•Create your own AD in AWS, manage users locally, supports MFA
+- AWS Managed Microsoft AD
+  - Create your own AD in AWS, manage users locally, supports MFA
   - Establish “trust” connections with your on-premise AD
+- AD Connector
-- AD Connector•Directory Gateway (proxy) to redirect to on-premise AD, supports MFA
+  - Directory Gateway (proxy) to redirect to on-premise AD, supports MFA
   - Users are managed on the on-premise AD
+- Simple AD
-- Simple AD•AD-compatible managed directory on AWS
+  - AD-compatible managed directory on AWS
   - Cannot be joined with on-premise AD

-AWS IAM Identity Center (successor to AWS Single Sign-On)
+##### AWS IAM Identity Center (successor to AWS Single Sign-On)

 - One login (single sign-on) for all your
 - AWS accounts in AWS Organizations